sajal-goel/Employee-Performance-Analysis-Excel-Dashboard/README.md

 ----------------------------------------------------------------------------------------------------------------------------

-Note: If the below error occurs..
+Note: If the below error occurs...

 <img width="636" alt="Screenshot 2025-02-01 164453" src="https://github.com/user-attachments/assets/2d49caad-b0de-417b-ad65-a80169f63444" />

-then follow this to solve it simply -->
+then follow these steps to solve it simply:

+-- Close the Excel file --> Right Click on it --> Click on Properties --> see the video below

 https://github.com/user-attachments/assets/5b6e976c-7e22-407f-b64e-fc36f8f894e4